Aryan-81/Astria-Za_web/README.md

 ### - How to Contribute:
  - Fork the GitHub repository and solve the issue or mention a issue or feature you want to add
- - Join WhatsApp Group for more info
- - If any issue regarding this will arrise then you can ask whatsapp group
+ - If any issue regarding this will arrise then you can ask.

 ### - Current Focus Areas: